 As lockdowns went into effect throughout the world in the first part of 2020, production, consumption, and mobility were all dramatically reduced.
 As a result, global CO2 emissions dropped by 17% in April that year.
 However, in more recent months, that trend has been reversed despite the fact that some employees haven’t returned to their pre-pandemic routines.
 Statistics about remote work show that the environmental impact of working from home is ultimately determined by individual circumstances and characteristics.

-45% of remote workers would rather have a hybrid arrangement.
+- 45% of remote workers would rather have a hybrid arrangement in 2022.

 Unlike the 6% that would rather work full time from the office, 45% of remote workers prefer a healthy balance between remote and in-office work.
 This may be the ideal solution for those who don’t like the idea of being confined to the same working environment for too long.